AustralianTechLobby/Constitution/README.md

 ## 11: Disciplining of members
 1. A complaint may be made to the committee by any person that a member of the association:
   - has refused or neglected to comply with a provision or provisions of this constitution, or
-  - has willfully acted in a manner prejudicial to the interests of the association.
+  - has willfully acted in a manner prejudicial to the interests of the association, or
+  - has engaged in behaviour determined to be racist, sexist or bigoted by the members of the committee.
 2. The committee may refuse to deal with a complaint if it considers the complaint to be trivial or vexatious in nature.
 3. If the committee decides to deal with the complaint, the committee:
   - must cause notice of the complaint to be served on the member concerned, and